Quiz on The Rise and Fall of the Roman Empire

 (b) Universal nature of Law

-(c) Individual is the centre of legal thought
+(c) The individual is the center of legal thought

 (d) All the above